Switzerland national under-23 football team

 The Switzerland national under-23 football team (also known as Switzerland Olympic, Switzerland U-23) represents Switzerland in international football competitions in the Olympic Games.
-The selection is limited to players under the age of 23 however the Olympics allows for the addition of up to three overage players.
+The selection is limited to players under the age of 23.
+However, the Olympics allows for the addition of up to three overage players.
 The team is controlled by the Swiss Football Association (ASF/SFV).
-In three previous appearances, Switzerland has won one silver medal at the 1924 Olympics in Paris.
+In three previous appearances, Switzerland have won one silver medal at the 1924 Olympics in Paris.